thradams/cake/ownership.md

 **Rule**: When owner objects are copied the ownership is transfered.

 **Rule:** Before the end of its lifetime, owner objects must move the ownership of the objects they own.
+(Cake ownership model does not have the concept of destroyed/deleted, instead everything is a transformation and ownership is moved during these transformations.)

 For example, in Listing 2, the ownership of the owner pointer `f` is transferred to `f2`: